Do you know that drug overdoses have become the leading cause of deaths in the United States?

 |Fentanyl is a type of synthetic opioid painkillers that is 50 times stronger than heroin.|

-This step was much-needed because of the huge threat fentanyl has been posing to US citizens recently.
+This step was much needed because of the huge threat fentanyl has been posing to US citizens recently.
 Between the years 2013 and 2015, a 600% increase was seen in death cases due to fentanyl overdoses.

-Additionally, various states have revised their laws with regard to prescribing opioid medicines and have put restrictions upon doctors to only prescribe, if necessary and only for a short period i.e. 5 or 7 days.
+Additionally, various states have revised their laws with regard to prescribing opioid medicines and have put restrictions upon doctors to only prescribe if absolutely necessary and only for a short period i.e. 5 or 7 days.
 Also, the government has advised doctors to not prescribe narcotics during the earlier stage of treatments for pain relief.

-Synthetic drugs are the most commonly misused opioids and heroin is gaining popularity because of the restrictions the government is putting on medical perscriptions, such as the prescription monitoring program know as I-STOP in New York State.
+Synthetic drugs are the most commonly misused opioids and heroin is gaining popularity because of the restrictions the government is putting on medical perscriptions, such as the prescription monitoring program known as I-STOP in New York State.